1. What is Bitcoin?

 However, never give your private keys to anyone.
 When you share your private keys with someone, you are essentially depositing all of your funds into the hands of that person.

-How do I buy Bitcoin?
+10. How do I buy cryptocurrency?

-3. During your first order, you will need to complete a once-off verification.
+- During your first order, you will need to complete a once-off verification.
 Your identity will be verified using up to 2 forms of ID (passport, drivers license or Medicare), and a residential address.
 Your ID is only used for verification purposes regulated by AUSTRAC, which aims to stop terrorism financing and money laundering.

-4. Proceed through the steps relating to your chosen payment method.
+- Proceed through the steps relating to your chosen payment method.

-5. Receive your bitcoin.
+- Receive your cryptocurrency.

-What payment methods do I have to purchase Bitcoin?
+11. What payment methods do you offer?

 - Online Bank Transfer – POLi: (Recommended) This payment method allows you to log in to your bank account and instantly process your transaction.
 This method facilitates larger orders.
 Please note that a personal bank account in your name is a requirement.
 POLi payments may take up to 1 business day to process.

 - Newsagent: Buy bitcoin over the counter using cash with blueshyft, at over 1,200 participating newsagents in Australia.

-How much time do I have before my order expires?
+12. How much time do I have before my order expires?

-Online Bank Transfer – POLi: 1 hour
+- Online Bank Transfer – POLi: 1 hour

-Newsagent- Cash: 2 hours
+- Newsagent – In-Store Cash: 2 hours

-What happens if I deposit funds after my order has expired?
+16. What happens if I deposit funds after my order has expired?